A Comprehensive Taxonomy of Negation for NLP and Neural Retrievers: Results

 \subsubsection{Evaluation on NevIR}

 As shown in Table \ref{tab:finetuning} and in Figure \ref{fig:finetuning_nevir} in Appendix \ref{appendix:finetuning}, fine-tuning \textbf{ColBERT} and \textbf{MultiQA} on our synthetic dataset yields an immediate performance gain on the NevIR development set, however peaking while fine-tuning on NevIR train reaches higher performance in the last epoch.
 This is to be expected as for the synthetic data we evaluate OOD.
 To assess in-distribution performance, we apply mixed fine-tuning by combining the two datasets and shuffling the data.
 The model achieves high performance significantly faster than when simply fine-tuned on NevIR, giving the overall best performance. \textbf{Mistral} shows the same behaviour with mixed fine-tuning.
 This supports hypothesis H4, that our synthetically generated dataset helps in capturing negation.
+Overall, we notice that fine-tuning on our synthetic data brings a quick performance boost against the NevIR dev and test sets, indicating that our proposed datasets capture the notion of negation.